volimcvijece/UtilsDB/README.md

-# UtilsPandasGeneral
+# UtilsDB
-Helper functions for dealing with dataframes, excel files with df etc
+Helper functions for dealing with DB connections, queries etc